 Description: Or HT's is a wave natural footers would give their left gonad too.
 A picture perfect six second tube, usually bathed in a golden glow and wrapping into a tranquil bay.

-History: Australian Lance Knight stayed on the island for a weeks in the early ‘90s found the wave, just prior to Martin Daley and the Indies Trader rocking up.
+History: Australian Lance Knight stayed on the island for a weeks in the early ‘90s found the wave, just prior to Martin Daly and the Indies Trader rocking up.

 Crowds: Crowds exist, but Lance’s Right has a few moods and its possible to get early and late session to yourself, especially out of peak season.

 Season/Swell - It needs winds from the north, but if it swings, Lance’s Lefts on the other side of the island ain’t bad either.

 Description: Nias was probably the only wave that improved following the Nias earthquake in 2009.
 The previous deep water barrel that needed a six foot swell to break, turned into a slabby right that started tubing at four.

 History: Australian adventurer Peter Troy is credited surfing Nias first in the mid ‘70s, and by the early ‘80s it was one of the classic surfing pilgrimages.
 That hasn’t changed.

 Performers: Thornton Fallander, made a name for himself here in the movie Storm Riders, while post Tsunami Jamie O’Brien’s 2009 efforts in 10 foot death kegs in his movie Who Is JOB? reignited a whole new interest.